-Course Requirements.
-A minimum of 32 semester credits is required for the M.Ed. degree, of which at least one-half must be at or above the 500 level.
+A minimum of 30 semester credits is required for the M.Ed. degree, of which at least one-half must be at or above the 500 level.
 No less than 12 credits, including 2 for the Independent Study Report (997), must be in a single field or an area of concentration (major).
 At least 6 credits must be in an area or cognate to the area of concentration.
 At least 6 credits must be in the Foundations of Education.
-A total of 16 credits may be taken off-campus.

 The topic for an independent study must be approved by the student’s advisor and the Dean of the School of Graduate Studies.
 The independent study proposal must be approved no later than the semester prior to the one in which the student expects to graduate, and must be filed in the School of Graduate Studies before a student is advanced to candidacy for a master’s degree.
 The student must prepare and secure the advisor’s approval of an independent study report.
-Three copies of the report (one each for the student, the advisor, and the department) must be accepted by the advisor who will certify completion of the report to the School of Graduate Studies by the deadline specified in the Academic Calendar and submit a grade for 997-Independent study to the Office of the Registrar.
+The advisor will certify completion of the report to the School of Graduate Studies by submitting the Final Report and submit a grade for 997-Independent study to the Office of the Registrar.

 - Completion of 12 graduate credits at UND.

 - A GPA of at least 3.00 for all work attempted.

 - Appointment of an advisor from the major department.
 The advisor, who must be a member of the Graduate Faculty, will be appointed by the Dean of the School of Graduate Studies upon recommendation of the graduate director of the student’s major department.
 The form for advisor appointment is available on the School of Graduate Studies website.
 The advisor is responsible to the department and the School of Graduate Studies for the supervision of the student’s work.